IntersectMBO/plutus/docs/raml/README.md

 * Complex use of higher order functions can be problematic.
 For example, a partially-applied function `f` might capture a list `L` and the resource usage when `f` was eventually fully applied could depend on the size of `L`;
-  the RAML type system can't deal with situtations like this.
+  the RAML type system can't deal with situations like this.

 * RAML only works on functions which iterate over algebraic datatypes, and can't deal with things whose resource usage depends on numerical